ciphertextorigin/terraform-project/README.md

 Create a `.github/workflows/terraform.yml` file in your github project

 This pipeline will do a terraform fmt/plan for every push on master and pull requests.
 Apply will be done only on master changes.
+To clean the stack, clone the repository and put terraform destroy command